omarfoz/watsonEat/README.md

 ![alt text](https://raw.githubusercontent.com/omarfoz/sideproject-watsonEat/master/watsonasstant.gif)

 https://console.bluemix.net/developer/appledevelopment/starter-kits/virtual-assistant-for-ios-with-watson
-* you only need one file from the starterkit called "BMSCredentials.plist" then move this file inside the project folder watsonEats/VirtualAssistantforiOSSideProject.
+* You only need one file from the starterkit called "BMSCredentials.plist" then move this file inside the project folder watsonEats/VirtualAssistantforiOSSideProject.

-* change the Bundle Identifier to anything in the xcode in genral tap you can change it.
+* Change the Bundle Identifier to anything in the xcode in genral tap you can change it.
 ## Launch Watson Assistint Tool
 import json file "WatsonEats.json" to your workspaces , you can find the json file in the project WatsonEats/